jackli6511/uoeIDS/README.md

 - item 1
   How drugs and alcohol influence physic and mental health?
 - item 2
+  Find and delete some wrong data.
+  Think about the meanings of the data,some may be different from what I have thought.
+  Choosing the data that will be used.
+  The types of the data(If they can be used in caculation?)
 - etc.

 ## Check-in 2 (week 10)